dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/object-lifetime-events.md

 ## Prerequisites

  This topic assumes that you understand dependency properties from the perspective of a consumer of existing dependency properties on Windows Presentation Foundation (WPF) classes, and have read the [Dependency Properties Overview](dependency-properties-overview.md) topic.
-In order to follow the examples in this topic, you should also understand [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] (see [XAML in WPF](xaml-in-wpf.md)) and know how to write WPF applications.
+In order to follow the examples in this topic, you should also understand XAML (see [XAML in WPF](xaml-in-wpf.md)) and know how to write WPF applications.

 <a name="intro"></a>